Monoterpene: Health effects

 A study suggests that a range of floor cleaners with certain monoterpenes may cause indoor air pollution equivalent or exceeding the harm to respiratory tracts when the time is spent near a busy road.
 This is due to ozonolysis of monoterpenes like limonene leading to the production of atmospheric SOA.
-Another study suggests monoterpenes substantially affect ambient organic aerosol with uncertainties regarding environmental impacts.
+Another study suggests monoterpenes substantially affect ambient organic aerosol with uncertainties regarding environmental effects.
 In a review, scientists concluded that they hope that these "substances will be extensively studied and used in more and more in medicine".
 A 2013 study found that "Based on adverse effects and risk assessments, d-limonene may be regarded as a safe ingredient.
 However, the potential occurrence of skin irritation necessitates regulation of this chemical as an ingredient in cosmetics."
 According to a review, several studies showed "that some monoterpenes (e.g., pulegone, menthofuran, camphor, and limonene) and sesquiterpenes (e.g., zederone, germacrone) exhibited liver toxicity" and that i.a. intensive research on terpenes toxicity is needed.